rtruswell/PLAEME_current/README.md

 ### Work in progress

 PLAEME is due for completion in December 2017.
-We are releasing this working version because it is now quite big and quite useful, and we would like feedback.
+We are releasing this working version because it is now largely complete, and we would like feedback.
 At the same time, it is incomplete and/or inaccurate in many ways, as documented above.
 If you spot issues other than those described here, please report them via github or to <rob.truswell@ed.ac.uk>.

 ### Acknowledgements